Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Meta Filter Pruning

-where $\rmM$ represents the meta-attributes of the network.
-Several measures could be utilized as meta-attributes, such as sparsity level $\kappa$, the mean value of weights, top-5 loss, top-1 loss and so on. \BB{From the empirical analysis, we find the top-5 loss is the best meta-attributes, as shown in Section~\ref{Sec:Ablation}.}
+where $\rmM$ represents the meta-attributes of the network, $\mathcal{F}_{ \mathcal{A}_t}$ is the pruned network under a specific criterion from the action $\mathcal{A}_t$.
+Several measures could be utilized as meta-attributes, such as sparsity level $\kappa$, the mean value of weights, top-5 loss, top-1 loss, and so on. }